bSchnepp/Feral/README.md

 Feral is also partially the result of a dissatisfaction with the security model of many current operating systems, being insufficient to guarantee being secure out-of-the-box, or outright preventing hardening of core infrastructure (ie, preventing the ability to disable any sort of data collection) and/or outright discouraging such practice.
 To me, this seems totally unsatisfactory, wastes precious network bandwidth, and interrupts me when I do *not* want to be interrupted.

+Feral, in the future, will support SVM virtualization extensions ("Pacifica"),

 ## Design influences?
 Architecturally, Feral is similar to a variety of prior systems originating between 1969 and 1993, with the most obvious being CMU's Mach project, and the Plan 9 project.
 Feral discards the "everything is a file"